Twin Perspectives

 We found the toilets in Uzbekistan to be a real mix of Western and Asian design.

-In our hotel rooms, we found your more “traditional” western toilets but public toilets were generally squat toilets.
+In our hotel rooms, we found your more ‘traditional’ western toilets, but public toilets were generally squat toilets.
 As a female traveller, you may want to bear this in mind in terms of changing period wear while travelling.
-Despite them being squat toilets, they all felt safe and were separated clearly from the male toilets.
+Despite being squat toilets, they did all feel safe and were separated from the male toilets.

 We highly recommend, however, that you bring your own toilet roll for public toilets as this was lacking in a lot of places.